by Jack Norris, RD

 - Research on choline and cancer indicates that a moderate amount of choline (about 300 mg/day) could reduce breast cancer compared to lower amounts, but too much could increase the risk of colon and prostate cancer.

 The amount of research on choline and chronic disease is fairly minimal at this time.
 But taking all of it into account, it appears that a choline intake of 300 mg per day is probably adequate for most people except possibly for women trying to become pregnant who should try to meet the DRI.

 How Much Choline do Vegans Get?

 There has been no study determining the amount of choline in the average vegan diet.
-If you look at the choline amounts of foods in the USDA Database for the Choline Content of Common Foods, Release 2 (2008), you will see that there are somewhat small, but consistent amounts across a range of plant foods.
+If you look at the choline amounts of foods in the USDA FoodData Central, (2019), you will see that there are somewhat small, but consistent amounts across a range of plant foods.
 Legumes, tofu, green vegetables, potatoes, nuts, grains, and fruit all contain some choline.
 It is not clear how much choline is in more processed vegan foods because it has not been measured.

 One thing to note about the USDA database is that, per 100 grams, wheat germ and uncooked quinoa appear to be extremely high sources of choline.
 However, a serving of wheat germ is only two tablespoons, which contains 25 mg of choline; a decent, but not extremely high amount.

 Uncooked quinoa provides 119 mg per per cup.
 Assuming no choline is lost in cooking, a cup of cooked quinoa would provide 43 mg of choline.
 This still makes quinoa one of the best sources of choline among plant foods, though it would be good to find out if cooking results in a significant loss.

 Soymilk also has a decent amount of choline at 57 mg per cup.